The Skywhale: Reception

 The Skywhale's design received a mixed reception after the balloon was unveiled on 9 May 2013.
 Australian Capital Territory Chief Minister Katy Gallagher said that her eyes "nearly fell out of her head" when she first saw a diagram of The Skywhale's design, but she had come to like it and believed that it would challenge the perception of Canberra as a boring city.
 She also stated that "There will be people in the community who think it's a great achievement to have won a commission like this in the ACT and have it as a symbol of our centenary and those who won't see it as value for money".
 The leader of the opposition in the ACT, Jeremy Hanson, was critical of The Skywhale stating that "I really don't know whether to laugh or cry ... it's an embarrassing indulgence only a fourth term government would contemplate".
 Public views of the design, as expressed on social media and talkback radio, were also mixed.

 Much of the public criticism has been focused on the five breasts which hang from each side of the balloon, with a Twitter user calling it "terrifyingly nipply".
 The director of the Canberra Museum and Gallery wrote an opinion article praising The Skywhale, arguing that the strength of the design "arises from how it concentrates the wonder, awe and mystery we experience in nature, with an urgent insistence on social engagement".
-The Canberra Times' art critic Kerry-Anne Cousins complemented the boldness of the design, and stated that "I think it's a mark of the sophistication of Canberra that we can have this kind of debate".
+The Canberra Times' art critic Kerry-Anne Cousins complimented the boldness of the design, and stated that "I think it's a mark of the sophistication of Canberra that we can have this kind of debate".
 In response to the criticism of the balloon's design, Piccinini stated that it wasn't intended to be sexual and the breasts represent how female whales feed their calves.
 She also believed that The Skywhale is likely to win greater support once Canberrans see it in person.
 Piccinini was hurt by the criticism of the artwork in Australia, and in 2017 believed that it would be "almost impossible" to attract funding to fly it in the country again.
 In 2019 The Canberra Times reported that The Skywhale had attracted more publicity than any other element of Canberra's centenary celebrations.